 - Physical therapy exercises

 - Weight loss

 As a last resort, your physician may suggest a total joint replacement surgery if all nonsurgical treatment options are ineffective.

-*New studies show PRP and stem cell injections are an effective treatment to help ease pain caused by osteoarthritis.
-Ask your physician if you’re a candidate for these orthobiologics options.
-These injections are not guaranteed to take effect, but when they work, they will most likely decrease pain and improve function.
+*New studies show PRP and tissue and cell injections are an effective treatment to help ease pain caused by osteoarthritis.
+Ask your physician if you’re a candidate for these orthobiologic options.
+These injections are not guaranteed to take effect, but they may help decrease pain and improve function.